 Doing what I have been doing the last eight years has given me a great appreciation for physician leadership.
 While I do not necessarily want to completely leave the bedside, I also want to grow in my leadership responsibilities.
 This is because, not only can I affect positive change with one individual patient at the bedside, but I can also be the driver of positive change for hundreds and thousands of patients as a physician leader.
 Both opportunities give me great professional satisfaction.
 Moreover, I can be a more effective physician leader because of my ongoing experience taking care of patients at the bedside.

 I think healthcare is in a great state of flux at the moment.
 There is a huge drive to move from quantity-based care to value-based care.
 This is a fundamental paradigm shift, and it is incumbent upon clinicians to know how to navigate this change and become excellent at it.
 As technology continues to improve and evolve, it is also incumbent upon clinicians to always keep the patient at the center of everything we do.

 That is the way we can constantly be improving the quality of care to our patients, by never forgetting that our patients are ‘why we are where we are’ and why we do what we do.
 Further, we can learn to intelligently embrace those technological advances that will help enhance our delivery of quality healthcare to the communities that we serve.
 This will be essential as well.

 In addition, we need to recognize and actively combat disparities in healthcare.
 Not everyone’s experience with the healthcare system has been the same or has been positive.
 We need to be positive agents for change in this arena.

 I have been writing for more than 20 years now.
-My blog is at www.drhassaballa.com, where the vast majority of my pieces are published in Being Well, Medium’s premier health and wellness publication.
+Much of my writing is at drhassaballa.medium.com, where the vast majority of my pieces are published in Being Well, Medium’s premier health and wellness publication.
 I am honored to be one of it’s editors as well.
 I’ve published a book of fiction, Code Blue, which is a medical thriller.
 It is available for purchase on Amazon.